-Your expenses will be more predictable, so you’ll plan and budget easier.
+Your expenses will be more predictable, so you’ll be able to plan and budget easier.
 This makes this pricing model one of the best to get started with.

 The obvious drawback with this model is that you’ll need to make a long-term commitment.
 Another disadvantage is that you’ll pay a fixed amount, no matter what your usage is.
 As a result, you could overpay for resources you don’t use.

-Reserved Instances (RIs) are similar to Savings Plans and you’ll pay less for committing to use AWS’s service for 1 or 3 years.
+Reserved Instances (RIs) are similar to Savings Plans and you’ll pay less for committing to use AWS’s service for one or three years.
 As the name implies, you’ll pay a discounted rate when you reserve instances.

-You can also, depending on your needs, choose different types of Reserved Instances.
+Depending on your needs, you can also choose different types of Reserved Instances.
 Besides the Standard RIs described above, you could also choose Convertible RIs.
 With these, you can convert the reserved instances to another type as your requirements change.